You’ve heard the term, you’ve used it in conversation, and yet you don’t really know how to define it: social media algorithms.

 The current Facebook algorithm is intended to promote “meaningful social interactions,” according to CEO Mark Zuckerberg.
 In other words, it’s designed to prioritize content that is generating active conversations.
 This often includes:

-- Content that is receiving lots of comments, likes, replies and shares.
+- Content that receives a lot of comments, likes, replies and shares.

-- Content that is being shared by credible users (credibility is based on historical behavior and profile completeness).
+- Content shared by credible users (credibility is based on historical behavior and profile completeness).

 - Live video, which typically generates more interactions than other forms of content.